ninabarzh/broomstick/content/posts/futures-of-ai.md

 ---
 title: "Futures of AI: Symbiosis, turbulence, or displacement, or something completely different?"
-subtitle: "Exploring possible outcomes of AI's rise—and what shapes them"
+subtitle: "Exploring possible outcomes of AI's rise, and what shapes them"
 description: "From utopian harmony to chaotic adaptation and full-blown displacement, exploring plausible futures for AI and the cross-cutting forces shaping them."
 date: 2025-07-21T08:00:00.000Z
 draft: false